twilio/flex-plugin-library-conference/README.md

 Make sure you have [Node.js](https://nodejs.org) as well as [`npm`](https://npmjs.com) installed.

-Afterwards, install the dependencies by running `npm install`:
+Afterwards, install the dependencies by running `npm install` at both 'root` and `ui-src` directory of the project:

 ```bash
 cd